-Salaries and bonuses include the amount of the performance-based bonuses for 2011 and 2012 and paid in 2014.
-A total of EUR 199,589 of the performance-based bonuses earned by the President and Executive Chairman and Executive Board members in 2013 has been deferred to be paid in three instalments in 2015-17.
-The deferment is based on a procedure prescribed in the Act on Credit Institutions (610/2014), which is described in Note 57 of OP Financial Group's IFRS Financial Statements on variable remuneration.
+Salaries and bonuses include the amount of the performance-based bonuses earned for 2011, 2012, 2013 and 2014 and paid in 2015.
+Payment of performance-based bonuses earned by the President and Group Executive Chairman and Executive Board members for 2014 under the short-term scheme has not been deferred.
+The deferral procedure is based on a procedure prescribed in the Act on Credit Institutions (610/2014), which is described in Note 59 of OP Financial Group's IFRS Financial Statements 2015 on variable remuneration.

-The President and Executive Chairman, the other Board members, deputy member and the Chief Audit Executive retire at 63.
+The President and Group Executive Chairman, the other Board members, deputy members and the Chief Audit Executive retire at 63.
 Pension benefits are determined in accordance with pension laws and OP Financial Group's own pension plans.